y0014984/war-room/README.md

 # war-room (WIP)

-This Árma 3 mod allows you to create a custom War Room.
+This Arma 3 mod allows you to create a custom War Room.